-- 26 (1) The person who is head of the old commission immediately before section 2 20 of this Act comes into force becomes the First Commissioner on that section coming into force. - (2) Sub-paragraphs (3) and (4) below apply instead of paragraph 2(5) and (6) of Schedule 1 to this Act. - (3) The person holds office as the First Commissioner for a period equal to the remaining part of the period for which the person was appointed as head of the old commission. - (4) The other terms on which the person holds office as the First Commissioner are - (a) the same terms as those on which the person held office as head of 30 the old commission, or - (b) if the person agrees, the terms determined by the Minister for the Civil Service. - (5) If those terms provide for the payment of remuneration or allowances or make provision for a pension, the Commission must make the payments or 35 provision accordingly. - (6) The person's becoming First Commissioner as a result of this paragraph is not an appointment for the purposes of paragraph 2(7) of Schedule 1 to this Act.

-Restriction on period of office if First Commissioner is former head of the old commission

-- 27 (1) This paragraph applies if the person who is the First Commissioner is a former head of the old commission. - (2) The period for which the person is to hold office (apart from this subparagraph) is reduced so far as necessary to ensure compliance with the five year rule. - (3) The five year rule is that the total of the following must not exceed five years - (a) the period or periods for which the person holds office as the First Commissioner, and

-(b) the period or periods for which the person is head of the old commission.

-Members of the old commission to become Commissioners

-- 28 (1) The persons who are members of the old commission immediately before section 2 comes into force become Commissioners on that section coming 15 into force. - (2) Sub-paragraph (1) does not apply to the person who is the head of the old commission. - (3) Sub-paragraphs (4) and (5) below apply instead of paragraph 3(5) and (6) of Schedule 1 to this Act. - (4) A person holds office as Commissioner for a period equal to the remaining part of the period for which the person was appointed as a member of the old commission. - (5) The other terms on which the person holds office as Commissioner are - (a) the same terms as those on which the person held office as a member 25 of the old commission, or - (b) if the person agrees, the terms determined by the Minister for the Civil Service. - (6) If those terms provide for the payment of remuneration or allowances or make provision for a pension, the Commission must make the payments or 30 provision accordingly. - (7) The person's becoming Commissioner as a result of this paragraph is not an appointment for the purposes of paragraph 3(8) of Schedule 1 to this Act.
+- (1) The person who is head of the old commission immediately before section 2 30 26 of this Act comes into force becomes the First Commissioner on that section coming into force. - (2) Sub-paragraphs (3) and (4) below apply instead of paragraph 2(5) and (6) of Schedule 1 to this Act. - (3) The person holds office as the First Commissioner for a period equal to the 35 remaining part of the period for which the person was appointed as head of the old commission. - (4) The other terms on which the person holds office as the First Commissioner are - the same terms as those on which the person held office as head of the old commission, or if the person agrees, the terms determined by the Minister for the Civil Service.
+(5) If those terms provide for the payment of remuneration or allowances or 5 make provision for a pension, the Commission must make the payments or provision accordingly.
+(6) The person's becoming First Commissioner as a result of this paragraph is not an appointment for the purposes of paragraph 2(7) of Schedule 1 to this 10 Act.
+Restriction on period of office if First Commissioner is former head of the old commission (1) This paragraph applies if the person who is the First Commissioner is a former head of the old commission.
+(2) The period for which the person is to hold office (apart from this subparagraph) is reduced so far as necessary to ensure compliance with the five 15 year rule.
+(3) The five year rule is that the total of the following must not exceed five vearsthe period or periods for which the person holds office as the First 20 Commissioner, and the period or periods for which the person is head of the old commission.
+Members of the old commission to become Commissioners (1) The persons who are members of the old commission immediately before 28 section 2 comes into force become Commissioners on that section coming 25 into force.
+(2) Sub-paragraph (1) does not apply to the person who is the head of the old commission.
+(3) Sub-paragraphs (4) and (5) below apply instead of paragraph 3(5) and (6) of Schedule 1 to this Act.
+30 (4) A person holds office as Commissioner for a period equal to the remaining part of the period for which the person was appointed as a member of the old commission.
+(5) The other terms on which the person holds office as Commissioner are the same terms as those on which the person held office as a member 35 of the old commission, or if the person agrees, the terms determined by the Minister for the (b) Civil Service.
+(6) If those terms provide for the payment of remuneration or allowances or make provision for a pension, the Commission must make the payments or provision accordingly.

+(7) The person's becoming Commissioner as a result of this paragraph is not an appointment for the purposes of paragraph 3(8) of Schedule I to this Act.